lunny/csession/README.md

 ## Quick Start

-1. Before use please New or NewSession
+1.Before use please New or NewSession

 ```Go
 import (
 	"github.com/lunny/csession"